alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 Feeling loose and relaxed at this point.
 Enjoying the race and the crowd, have never seen cheering like this before.
 Still in awe at how many people are out watching.

 At mile 10, I wonder if I should switch gears.
 I throw out a quick surge.
 Feels nice to stretch the legs, but it's way too early.
-I pop another GU and retreat to the pace group with my tail behind my legs.
+I pop another GU and sullenly retreat back to the pace group.

 ##Miles 12.4 - 15.5 (8:42 min/mi)##